What to do on a rainy August day? Bake!

 It is a dreamy departure from your everyday loaf!
 If you can’t finish it off in one day, slice it up and freeze it.
 Thaw it at room temperature, or warm it in the oven when ready to eat.
 Lightly toasted, it gets a lighter, crispier texture.

-I used mine for dipping into Homemade Hummus (I varied a little on this recipe too, by adding 1/3 cup cooked carrot and a pinch of cinnamon and nutmeg).
+I used mine for dipping into hummus (I perked up plain hummus by adding 1/3 cup cooked mashed carrot and a pinch of cinnamon and nutmeg).

 For lunch the next day, I piled on some smoked bbq turkey and Dragon Cayenne Ketchup that I changed up by adding one skinned chopped fresh ripe peach and a handful of cherry tomatoes from my garden.
 I’m calling this new invention Peachy Pimento Sauce!